jeffdruid/fitzgeralds-menu/README.md

 ## Table of Contents

+1. Introduction
+1. Technologies Used
+1. Features
+1. Testing
+1. Deployment
+1. Credits

+## Introduction

+Fitzgerald's Bar currently lacks a digital drinks menu, causing inconvenience for customers who have to physically go to the bar to view available drinks.
+This project aims to solve this problem by providing an interactive, user-friendly digital drinks menu accessible via QR code.

 ## Technologies Used

 - HTML5
 - CSS3

-## Introduction

-Fitzgerald's Bar currently lacks a digital drinks menu, causing inconvenience for customers who have to physically go to the bar to view available drinks.
-This project aims to solve this problem by providing an interactive, user-friendly digital drinks menu accessible via QR code.

 ## Features